Breweries in PA bring ‘Buckeye Tears’ ale to State College brewery

 Breweries in PA is bringing the 4.09% cold IPA to 12 breweries in Pennsylvania including Antifragile Brewing in State College.
 The drink, as its name insinuates, features Ohio State’s mascot Brutus Buckeye crying.

+“It actually came about me just sitting around my fire, drinking a beer.
+I’m a huge Penn State fan.
+I myself did not go.
+However, just about all of my family did so I’ve grown up going to Penn State games have always enjoyed watching them,” said Chadd Balbi, owner of Breweries In Pennsylvania.
+“And I was just sitting there thinking, you know, why don’t we get a bunch of Penn State breweries together and egg on a little bit of a rivalry here with Ohio State?
+And what better way to do that than a beer called Buckeye?
+Tears, right?
+Tears being liquid, beer being liquid kind of, you know, played together.”

-The beer was brewed by Chatty Monks Brewing in Reading, PA, and was created to highlight the rivalry with their fellow Big 10 school, according to their press release.
+The beer was brewed by Chatty Monks Brewing in Reading, PA, and was created to highlight the rivalry with their fellow Big Ten school, according to their press release.

 Breweries in PA said the drink means no harm and they think it’s the perfect name for a beer that will honor a Penn State team that is looking to win the National Championship in 2023.